assemble/grunt-assemble-permalinks/README.md

 > Permalinks plugin for Assemble, enables powerful and configurable URI patterns, uses [Moment.js](http://momentjs.com/) for parsing dates, and lots more.

+## Contributing
+We welcome all kinds of contributions!
+The most basic way to show your support is to star the project, and if you'd like to get involed please see the [Contributing to permalinks](https://github.com/helpers/permalinks/blob/master/CONTRIBUTING.md) guide for information on contributing to this project.

 ## Quickstart

 From the same directory as your project's [Gruntfile][Getting Started] and [package.json][], install this plugin with the following command: